dmyersturnbull/dmyersturnbull.github.io/contents/post/software-testing.md

 ## Layer 0 - Static

-Just because your code compiled doesn't mean it's correct.
+Just because your code compiled doesn’t mean it’s correct.
-So, a static type system isn't a replacement for tests.
+So, a static type system isn’t a replacement for tests.
 However, it _does_ constrain the input surface, which makes % test coverage meaningful.
 See [Duck typing is quackery](duck-typing-is-quackery.md) for more details.